Sky challenged over pay-TV movie dominance

 James Murdoch, BSkyB's chairman, is under increasing pressure over the scandal, and News Corp executives are starting to think about the possibility that he may leave, sources told Reuters on Thursday.

-BSkyB shares were down 3 percent to 615 pence at 4:50 a.m.
-EDT, their lowest level since June 2010, with analysts saying the announcement was negative but not a real surprise.
+BSkyB shares were down 3 percent to 615 pence at 8:50 a.m.
+British time, their lowest level since June 2010, with analysts saying the announcement was negative but not a real surprise.

 The ultimate outcome may be similar to the unwinding of Sky's exclusive rights to show Premiership football, put in place last April, said Patrick Yau at brokerage Peel Hunt.
 "Movies and sport are the key reasons subscribers come to Sky, so this will be a blow to the business."